Til-Weimann/witcher3-heightmaps/README.md

   Image (Toolbar) => Transform => Flip Vertically; File => Export

 If you have any problems or questions, ask away.

+# Other

+- If you wonder what data is stored in the other w2ter.N.buffer files, check out this GDD Presentation: https://archive.org/details/GDC2014Gollent
+  To sum it up: - The individual tiles are dynamicly streamed depending on player location.
+                - w2ter.2.buffer (control map) contains information about how the terrain is textured (so it's mostly useless for external purposes)
+                - The following numbers are LODs of height and control map

 # Legal
 I uploaded these height maps for other The Witcher fans to use them in their own fan projects since obtaining them manually can take quite a bit of time.